Time to Live Edinburgh

 We provided grants directly to carers who live in Edinburgh.

-VOCAL’s Grants Panel is made up of 6 carers, from a variety of caring backgrounds, supported by VOCAL’s Assistant Director (Carer Support).
-The Panel meet fortnightly to review applications against eligibility and priority criteria.
-If the Panel seek additional information to that provided on the form before they can make a decision then the Assistant Director (Carer Support) will contact the carer, gather information and bring it to the next Panel meeting for review.
+Decision Making Panel: VOCAL’s Grants Panel is made up of 7 carers, from a variety of caring backgrounds, supported by Assistant Director (Carer Support).
+The panel meet fortnightly to review applications against eligibility and priority criteria.
+If the panel seek additional information not provided on the form before they can make a decision then the Carers Support and Training Manager will contact the carer, gather information and bring it to the next panel meeting for review.